-- CNS cancer ranks second among cancer diagnoses for children ages 0 to 19 years in Georgia, accounting for 18% of all malignant childhood cancer incidence (Figure 2). - Between 2000 and 2009, there were 760 cases of malignant CNS cancer in children.
-The age-adjusted rate was 28.2 per million.
-This is significantly lower than the U.S. SEER rate of 30.1 per million (Appendix D). - Males were about 8% more likely than females to be diagnosed with malignant CNS cancer (Table 3). - The highest rates were among children under age 5 years (Table 4). - The five-year relative survival rate for children diagnosed with malignant CNS cancer between 2002 and 2008 was 73.8% (Table 9).
+- CNS cancer ranks second among cancer diagnoses for children ages 0 to 19 years in Georgia, accounting for 18% of all malignant childhood cancer incidence (Figure 2). - Between 2002 and 2011, there was an average of 79 cases per year of malignant CNS cancer in children.
+The age-adjusted rate was 29.4 per million.
+This is similar to the U.S. SEER rate of 29.7 per million (Appendix D). - Males were about as likely as females to be diagnosed with malignant CNS cancer (Table 3). - The highest rates were among children under age 5 years (Table 4). - The five-year relative survival rate for children diagnosed with malignant CNS cancer between 2004 and 2010 was 72.4% (Table 9).